leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 > If the recommender system recommends content that the business doesn’t like, and the business is driving the bus, the business always wins

 In this case, **the use of machine learning to give niche recommendations becomes less relevant over time, as Netflix moves to cater to the general audience.** I'd say Vicki was prescient on this trend, given [Netflix's announcement of a top 10 row in your feed](https://twitter.com/netflix/status/1231995044699099136?s=20 "Netflix"), which doesn't require any sophisticated recommendation algorithm.
+Move over machine learning, [the Count is here to steal your jobs.](https://www.youtube.com/watch?v=fMrr6s8CSDo&t=00m50s "Count")

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Netflix top 10.png)

-We've seen a general overview of how machine learning works, the problems that can occur along the way, and what that implies for both companies and individuals. **You likely don't need all the fancy tech you're building, and will frequently overrule it due to business considerations.** Due to incentives on the developer side and over-eager management though, I'm still 95% confident we'll continue to see an increasing number of companies tout their machine learning capabilities.
+We've seen a general overview of how machine learning works, the problems that can occur along the way, and what that implies for both companies and individuals. **You likely don't need all the fancy tech you're building, and will frequently overrule it due to business considerations.**

 **Robots vs people, sellside equity research**

 If you think of **finance as an interaction between sources of capital and users of capital,** investment banks such as Goldman, Morgan Stanley, JP Morgan sit in the middle, facilitating transactions between those who have money and those who need it.

+![post]({{ site.url }}{{ site.baseurl }}/assets/images/Sources vs users capital.jpg)

 Banks have bankers that cover a specific financial product (equity, debt, M&A etc) or a specific industry (consumer, healthcare, tech etc) and arrange for corporate finance transactions within their coverage area.

-![post]({{ site.url }}{{ site.baseurl }}/assets/images/Sources vs users capital.jpg)

 Outside of these transactions, **banks usually have an equity research group, which issues views on stocks** based on researching the company and maintaining a relationship with company management.
 These are the "buy/hold/sell" recommendations or price targets you see reported in the news.
 Note that these are recommendations, and the research group doesn't take a position in the company, which distinguishes them from professional investors \[3\].

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/research price targets.PNG)

 Equity research is sold to professional investors, who then theoretically use that information to make investment decisions.
 These investors do their own research as well though, so it's uncertain how much they incorporate from bank research.
-Importantly, they do not pay equity research based on the accuracy of the recommendations, instead doing so indirectly via trading commissions.
+Importantly, they do not pay equity research based on the accuracy of the recommendations, instead doing so indirectly via trading commissions through the bank.

 **Hence, it's an open question as to what the investors are paying for: 1) the research, 2) the relationship with the company, or 3) the investment recommendation \[4\].** My sellside (research) friends would argue it's all of them, my buyside (investor) friends would likely say it's (2), and my retail investor friends would likely say it's (3) since they aren't provided (1) and (2).